wp-plugins/only-one-device-login-limit/readme.txt

 Admin can setup only one device login limit plugin from WP Admin > Settings > Coder limit login

-Note : This plugin has not been tested compatibility with other plugins.
+Note : This plugin is compatible with most of the membership plugins.
 If you find any issues, please use [support forum](https://wordpress.org/support/plugin/only-one-device-login-limit) or visit [codersantosh.com](http://codersantosh.com/only-one-device-login-limit/) to report.

 == Installation ==